MicrosoftDocs/quantum-docs-pr.hu-HU/articles/contributing/style-guide.md

 In naming code symbols, one way that this cognizance expresses itself is as an awareness of the convention from physics of adopting as the names of algorithms and operations the names of their original publishers.
 While we must maintain the history and intellectual provenance of concepts in quantum computing, demanding that all users be versed in this history to use even the most basic of functions and operations places a barrier to entry that is in most cases severe enough to even present an ethical compromise. -->
 Ezért azt javasoljuk, hogy ha ésszerű, a fogalmakat leíró általános nevek erős előnyben legyenek kitéve a fogalmak közzétételének előzményeit leíró földrajzi nevek iránt.
-Ebben az esetben az "Fredkin" és a "Toffoli" műveletet gyakran nevezik a tudományos irodalomban, de a Q # elsődlegesen a `CSWAP` és `CCNOT`.
+Egy adott példának megfelelően az "Fredkin" és a "Toffoli" műveletet gyakran nevezik a tudományos irodalomban, de a Q # elsődlegesen a és a kifejezéssel azonosítják őket `CSWAP` `CCNOT` .
 Az API-dokumentációs megjegyzések mindkét esetben a megfelelő neveken alapuló szinonimákat biztosítanak az összes megfelelő hivatkozással együtt.

-Ez a beállítás különösen fontos, mivel a megfelelő főnevek bizonyos használata mindig szükséges: a Q # a számos klasszikus nyelv által meghatározott hagyományt követi, és a logikai logikára hivatkozó `Bool` típusokra hivatkozik, amely a George Boole tiszteletben tartásával van elnevezve.
+Ez a beállítás különösen fontos, mivel a megfelelő főnevek bizonyos használata mindig szükséges – a Q # a sok klasszikus nyelv által meghatározott hagyományt követi, és a `Bool` logikai logikára hivatkozó típusokra hivatkozik, ami pedig George Boole tiszteletében megnevezett.
-Ehhez hasonló módon kell elnevezni néhány kvantum-fogalmat, például a Q # nyelvhez beépített `Pauli` típust.
+Ehhez hasonló módon kell megneveznie a kvantum-fogalmakat, beleértve a `Pauli` Q # nyelv beépített típusát is.
 A megfelelő főnevek használatának minimalizálása, ha az ilyen használat nem alapvető fontosságú, csökkentik annak a hatását, hogy a megfelelő földrajzi nevek ne legyenek ésszerűen elkerülhetők.

-# <a name="guidance"></a>[Útmutatás](#tab/guidance)
+# <a name="guidance"></a>[Útmutató](#tab/guidance)

 Javasoljuk, hogy: